aileen-ji/aaron_personal_website/README.md

 # aaron_personal_website
-personal website using HTML and CSS.
+This is lab1 of week 1 of CodePath's SITE Program.
+A personal website using HTML and CSS.
+Submitted by: Aileen Ji